jamestthompson3/viiksetjs/README.md

 Included in Viikset are some tooltip utilties.
 By default, Viikset does provide a tooltip component.
-You need only to return a React component from the `tooltipContent` props and it will be rendered within the default component.
+You need only to return a React in `content` and it will be rendered within the default component.
 However, if you wish to make your own tooltip component, see the example below on how to use the tooltip API.

-When creating a custom tooltip, you must return a component from the `tooltipRenderer` prop in the `ChartArea` component.
-The `tooltipRenderer` recieves the following props:
+When creating a custom tooltip, you must return a component in the `tooltip.renderer` prop in the `ChartArea` component.
+This will recieve the following props:

 | Prop           | Type     | Desc                                                                                               |
 | :------        | :------  | :---------------------------------------------------------------------                             |